 No annual cash incentive payments are made unless the threshold level of 80% of the respective target performance level is achieved.
-Performance between 80% and 100% of the respective target results in a payout on a sliding scale from 50% of the target level cash incentive payment for exactly achieving 80% of the performance target to 100% of the target level cash incentive payment for exactly achieving 80% of the performance target to 100% of the performance target will lead to a payout of 75% of the target level cash incentive payment).
-Performance between 100% and 120% of the respective target results in a payout on a sliding scale from 100% of the target level cash incentive payment for exactly meeting the performance target to 200% of the target level cash incentive payment for exactly meeting 105% of performance target will lead to a payout of 125% of the target level cash incentive payment).
-Performance target by 20% (e.g., achieving 105% of performance target will lead to a payout of 125% of the target level cash incentive payment).
-Performance over 120% of the applicable performance target will lead to a payout of 125% of the target level cash incentive payment).
-Performance over 120% of the applicable performance target will lead to a payout of 125% of the target level cash incentive payment).
+Performance between 80% and 100% of the respective target results in a payout on a sliding scale from 50% of the target level cash incentive payment for exactly achieving 80% of the performance target to 100% of the target level cash incentive payment for exactly achieving the respective target performance level (e.g., achieving 90% of the performance target will lead to a payout of 75% of the target level cash incentive payment).
+Performance between 100% and 120% of the respective target results in a payout on a sliding scale from 100% of the target level cash incentive payment for exactly meeting the performance target to 200% of the target level cash incentive payment for exceeding the performance target by 20% (e.g., achieving 105% of performance target will lead to a payout of 125% of the target level cash incentive payment).
 Performance over 120% of the applicable performance target does not result in any additional annual cash incentive payment.

 Corporate and Business Unit Financial Measures.
-The corporate performance portion of the annual cash incentive payment was based on our company-wide results for fiscal 2020 as measured by income before income taxes, as compared to a targeted level of the same financial measure for that period.
-For our Industrial and Water Treatment segments, the business unit performance portion of the annual cash incentive payment was based on an operational measure of business unit profitability for fiscal 2020 that measures product sales less the cost of materials including freight in, the freight costs to deliver the product to the customer and the selling costs as compared to a targeted level of such operational profitability for the respective business unit for that period.
+The corporate performance portion of the annual cash incentive payment was based on our company-wide results for fiscal 2021 as measured by income before income taxes, adjusted to remove the impact of current year acquisitions, as compared to a targeted level of the same financial measure for that period.
+For our Health and Nutrition segment, the business unit performance portion of the annual cash incentive payment was based on an operational measure of business unit profitability for fiscal 2021 that measures operating income excluding certain costs allocated by corporate as compared to a targeted level of such operational profitability for that period.
 In each case, the targeted levels of performance were based on the level of anticipated performance that was derived from the company's annual operating plan.
-The corporate and business unit financial goals for fiscal 2020 and the actual performance against those goals are summarized below.
+The corporate and business unit financial goals for fiscal 2021 and the actual performance against those goals are summarized below (amounts in thousands).

-Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Income before Income Taxes \$26,900,000 \$33,625,000 \$40,350,000 \$38,956,000 Industrial Group Operational Performance Measure \$44,753,600 \$55,942,000 \$67,130,400 \$58,929,000 Water Treatment Group Operational Performance Measure \$23,712,000 \$29,640,000 \$35,568,000 \$34,178,000
+Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Income before Income Taxes \$33,440 \$41,800 \$50,160 \$54,603 Health and Nutrition Group Operational Performance Measure \$6,742 \$8,427 \$10,112 \$19,093

-The Compensation Committee set these target performance levels to ensure that a substantial portion of each executive officer's cash compensation is tied to corporate and business unit performance, as appropriate, and to provide our executives with a performance-based opportunity to achieve market-competitive total compensation.
-The Compensation Committee determined that income before income taxes was the best measure of overall corporate financial performance and that the operational profitability measures described above were the best measures of business unit financial performance.
+The Compensation Committee set these target performance levels to ensure that a substantial portion of each named executive officer's cash compensation is tied to corporate and business unit performance, as appropriate, and to provide our named executive officers with a performance-based opportunity to achieve market-competitive total compensation.
+The Compensation Committee determined that income before income taxes was the best measure of overall corporate financial performance and that the operational profitability measure described above was the best measures of business unit financial performance.

-Because our income before income taxes was between target and maximum levels for the 2020 fiscal year, our named executive officers received 179% of the targeted payout under the corporate financial measure for fiscal 2020.
-Because business unit operational profitability performance for the Industrial Group was between target and maximum levels, Mr. Sevenich received approximately 127% of his targeted payout under the respective business unit financial measures.
-Because business unit operational profitability performance for the Water Treatment Group was between target and maximum levels, Mr. Keller received approximately 177% of his targeted payout under the respective business unit financial measures.
+Because our income before income taxes exceeded the maximum level for the 2021 fiscal year, our named executive officers received 200% of the targeted payout under the corporate financial measure for fiscal 2021.
+Because business unit operational profitability performance for the Health and Nutrition Group also exceeded the maximum level, Ms. Rozeboom received 200% of her targeted payout under the business unit financial measure.

-While the Compensation Committee has discretion to adjust the final payouts under the program, it has not typically done so, and did not do so for fiscal 2020.
+While the Compensation Committee has discretion to adjust the final payouts under the program, it has not typically done so, and did not do so for fiscal 2021.